-Parent/Guardian Full Name: Student(s) Name and Grade Level(s): I have read and understand the school's policy regarding financial account management for the Lunch, Falcon's Nest and Summer Camp programs and agree to maintain a prepaid account, emergencies excepted.
-I have read and understand the school's policy on "Safe Environment Training."
-I agree to complete, or have completed, the training program prior to volunteering at Blessed Sacrament Catholic School.
-If I will be volunteering, a background check is required; I am willing to undergo said background check.
-I have read and understand the school's policy on class walking trips.
-I hereby give permission for my child(ren) to join his/her class on neighborhood excursions.
-I understand adequate supervision will be provided.
-I have read and understand the school's policy on volunteer drivers for class field trips.
-I will provide a driver's license and proof of automobile insurance to the school office prior to driving for each field trip.
-I understand that these documents must be reviewed for every trip .
-I hereby give my permission to the Blessed Sacrament Catholic School staff to apply sunscreen to my child(ren) before going outdoors on an as needed basis.
-I understand that it is my responsibility to supply the sunscreen for my child (Preschool, Falcon's Nest and Summer Camp).
-I hereby give my permission for my child to watch G movies or television at Blessed Sacrament Catholic School.
-Staff will determine the appropriateness of specific PG movies, and the movie titles will be made available to parents prior to showing.
-Alternate activities will be provided for children not viewing the program.
-I hereby give my permission for my child (K-8 TH grade) to be transported via school bus or parent's automobile for field trips, if necessary.
-Blessed Sacrament Catholic School has does not have my permission to publish student/family contact information in the Sycamore Education "Student Roster List" and all printed materials
+Parent/Guardia n Full Name: Student(s) Nam ne and Grade Level(s): ma have read and understand the school's policy regarding financial account anagement for the Lunch, Falcon's Nest and Summer Camp programs and agree maintain a prepaid account, emergencies excepted. ag Bl have read and understand the school's policy on "Safe Environment Training."
+I gree to complete, or have completed, the training program prior to volunteering at lessed Sacrament Catholic School.
+If I will be volunteering, a background check is equired; I am willing to undergo said background check. pe have read and understand the school's policy on class walking trips.
+I hereby give ermission for my child(ren) to join his/her class on neighborhood excursions.
+Inderstand adequate supervision will be provided. tri have read and understand the school's policy on volunteer drivers for class field ips.
+I will provide a driver's license and proof of automobile insurance to the chool office prior to driving for each field trip.
+I understand that these documents tust be reviewed for every trip . ap ur hereby give my permission to the Blessed Sacrament Catholic School staff to oply sunscreen to my child(ren) before going outdoors on an as needed basis.
+Inderstand that it is my responsibility to supply the sunscreen for my child Preschool, Falcon's Nest and Summer Camp).
+Sa mo Al hereby give my permission for my child to watch G movies or television at Blessed acrament Catholic School.
+Staff will determine the appropriateness of specific PG ovies, and the movie titles will be made available to parents prior to showing.
+Iternate activities will be provided for children not viewing the program.
+I I bu hereby give my permission for my child (K-8 TH grade) to be transported via school as or parent's automobile for field trips, if necessary. to lessed Sacrament Catholic School has does not have my permission publish student/family contact information in the Sycamore Education "Student oster List" and all printed materials